HX-AQuintero/design-patterns-go/1-solid-principles/README.md

 It is not really that applicable in Go, because Go doesn't has inheritance.
 However, there is a variation.
 ## **I**nterface Segregation Principle (ISP)
-States that you should not put to much into a single interface.
+States that you should not put too much into a single interface.
-It makes sense to break up the interface into several smaller interfaces.
+It makes sense to break up the interface into several smaller ones.
 Grabs the needed interfaces.
 Avoids extra members in those interfaces.
 ## **D**ependency Inversion Principle (DIP)